slatedocs/slate/source/includes/administration/_additional_roles.md

 ### Scoping

-There are different types of scope that you can use depending on your use case.
+There are different types of scopes that you can use depending on your use case.
 This scope must be provided when assigning an additional role to a user.
 You cannot give a scope/role combination to another user if you don't have a higher or equivalent additional role.

 Scope | Description | Required fields
 ---------- | ----------- | -----------